Toddle House: Original restaurant

 At its peak there were more than 300 of the first version, however, they disappeared in 1962 when they were converted to Dobbs Houses and then Steak N' Eggs.
 (Note that there is at least one news report that puts the total over 1,000.)

 Joe Rogers Sr., a regional manager of the Toddle House chain, left Toddle House to found the similar Waffle House.

 William Cecil Davis, also a regional manager for the Toddle House, founded the Pitt Grill with his brother, Leonard, while still working for the Toddle House, prior to the Waffle House founding in 1955.

 During the segregation era, the company also operated a parallel chain of similar restaurants for African-Americans called "Harlem House".

 Second iteration

 In 1981 Carson Pirie Scott, the retail/food giant, sold Steak N' Eggs and began to build a "new" Toddle House chain.
 By 1987 there were 40 Toddle Houses open, with five of them in Tampa and at least one in Orlando.
 There were ambitious plans that called for 500 by 1991, with 50 of them in Florida.

 The "new" Toddle Houses were bigger, with 64 seats, although still situated around a counter.
 The menu still featured breakfast along with old standbys of burgers and black bottom pie, but was modestly updated, adding pork chops and country-fried steak and fajitas.

 However, Carson came on hard times and sold its restaurants in 1988.

 After life

-Although tiny by modern standards, many defunct Toddle House locations lived on for decades as other quick service restaurants, such as hot dog stands and other short-order formats.
+Many defunct Toddle House locations lived on for decades as other quick service restaurants, such as hot dog stands and other short-order formats.